Home | Bibliography | Site Search | Site Map

 Existence is superfluous to need.
 Nothing need exist.
 If it did, it would not be possible to imagine the contrary, because the contrary would be nonsense.
 Because what's a "necessary being" when it's at home (PI § 116)?
 And if existence is unnecessary, then the essential relationship is between existence and -- not need (necessity) -- but want (wanting to exist).

 The background of this question is Albert Schweitzer's discussion of ethics, but, beyond that, it asks why man wants (or "wills") to live, which Schweitzer does not ask.
+(And remember that philosophy is limited to what is knowable by the natural light of reason alone.)

-If looked at from the point of view of ethics, which is the human point of view, in the universe we find no overall purposiveness, because nature both creates and destroys what it creates (and we can discern no ethics behind this creation and destruction), and in the midst of this creation and destruction mankind's continued existence is not at all assured.
+If looked at from the point of view of ethics, which is the human point of view, in the universe we find no overall purposiveness: nature both creates and destroys what it creates (and we can discern no ethics behind this creation and destruction), and in the midst of this creation and destruction mankind's continued existence is not at all assured.
 (Schweitzer, Civilization and Ethics, 2nd rev. ed.
 (1929), xvii, and "Religion in Modern Civilization" (1934)).

-Is it not, therefore, perplexing that man, when reason tells him that existence as such (both in its how-ness and that-ness) is morally unintelligible, nonetheless chooses to go on living without reasons (without a resolution to his perplexity)?
+Is it not, therefore, perplexing that man, when reason tells him that existence as such (both in its that-ness and how-ness) is morally unintelligible, nonetheless chooses to go on living without reasons (without a resolution to his perplexity)?
 Why does he not, as a rational being, refuse to act until he has an answer?
 Why is man willing to exist in the mist of this most fundamental of all fundamental mysteries ("the riddle")?

 The body, source of endless trouble that it is to man (Plato, Phaedo 66c-d), forces man to live: "Hunger drives even the wolf from its cave."
 But man is not simply an animal: man is rational: he is not "a beast wanting discourse of reason".
 He can reason his way to self-destruction, to which "the door is always open" (Epictetus).